CaZual-T/CZT-Mod-Manager/docs/CZT_Install_and_Setup.md

-Video Guide (it's not great, but provides a visual for the guide below): https://youtu.be/0D4QZrE7Cws

 # Install/Setup Instructions:
 >[!TIP]
 >- Almost every ui element has a tooltip.
 Hover over buttons and drop downs etc to see them.